developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxPowerManager/index.md

 ###Prerequisites
 * Download the respective OS update/Factory Reset/Enterprise Reset package (zip file) from [here](https://portal.motorolasolutions.com/Support/US-EN/Mobile+Networks+RFID+and+BarCode+Scanners/Mobile+Computers/Handheld+Computers/TC55) and copy that file to external SD card of the device.

     > Note: This above link provides the Update Packages of TC55 device only, which we have used in this tutorial.
-If you are using some other Symbol Android device then download the respective update package from [here](https://portal.motorolasolutions.com/Support/US-EN/Mobile+Networks+RFID+and+BarCode+Scanners/Mobile+Computers/Handheld+Computers)
+If you are using some other Zebra Android device then download the respective update package from [here](https://portal.motorolasolutions.com/Support/US-EN/Mobile+Networks+RFID+and+BarCode+Scanners/Mobile+Computers/Handheld+Computers)

 ## Creating The Project